-It is normal to have some numbness, tingling and pins and needles around your wounds and at the front of your chest.
-There may also be a bulge at the lower part of the front of your chest and upper abdominal area.
-This is normal and is from the procedure.
+It is normal to have some numbness, tingling and pins and needles around your wound and at the front of your chest.
 This will settle over time, but it can take several weeks.
-In rare cases, you may be left with a permanently numb area or a slight bulge.
+In rare cases, you may be left with a permanently numb area.

-We will place dressings over your wounds after the procedure.
-These dressings will need to be removed 48 hours after the procedure.
-If you have already gone home, you (or a relative or carer) will need to remove these dressings, leaving the wounds exposed.
-If your wounds are not clean and dry, you will need to put another clean dressing on.
-If you have any concerns about your wounds, please contact us for advice.
+We will place dressings over your wound after the procedure.
+These dressings will need to be removed 48 hours after your chest drain has been removed.
+If you have already gone home, you (or a relative or carer) will need to remove these dressings, leaving the wound exposed.

+If your wound is not clean and dry, you will need to put another clean dressing on.
+If you have any concerns about your wound, please contact us for advice.

-Your wounds will normally take two to four weeks to heal.
+Your wound will normally take two to four weeks to fully heal.

-Contact the thoracic nurse specialist or your GP if:
+Contact the thoracic nurse specialist, the ward you were being cared for on or your GP if:

-- you are worried about how your wounds are healing - your wounds become more painful, red, inflamed or start to ooze
+- you are worried about how your wound is healing - your wound becomes more painful, red, inflamed, or starts to ooze